 Some Thoughts on Helmet Laws in Illinois

+Actually, it is quite a debatable topic for many.
 Illinois remains one of only three states that do not have a mandatory helmet law for motorcyclists.
-Data from the Illinois Department of Transportation reports that fatal motorcycle accidents in the state of Illinois increased by 13% in 2012.
-There were 131 fatal motorcycle accidents in 2010 and 148 in 2012.
-Illinois State Police indicated it was hard to find a single reason for the increase since overall motorcycle collisions are declining.
-In the past decade, the number of registered motorcyclists in Illinois has increased by 57% and some experts say new riders may not be getting the proper training in motorcycle safety.
+In the past decade, the number of registered motorcyclists in Illinois has increased by 57%, and some experts say new riders may not be getting the proper training in motorcycle safety.
 Some motorcycle riders in Illinois actively campaign for Illinois to remain a “free” state, a state not mandating motorcycle helmets.
-Actually, it is quite a debatable topic for many.

-While I’m usually against any law that puts more restrictions on individuals, I do advocate for required helmet use for all motorcyclists for many reasons.
-One, the motorcyclist is by nature more exposed when on a motorcycle.
-Motorcycles lack the protection of a vehicle shell to absorb trauma in a crash, not to mention a lack of safety belts and air bags.
+While I’m usually against any law that puts more restrictions on individuals, I advocate for required helmet use for all motorcyclists for many reasons.
+One, the motorcyclist is, by nature, more exposed when on a motorcycle.
+Motorcycles lack the protection of a vehicle shell to absorb trauma in a crash, not to mention a lack of safety belts and airbags.
 The human body does not usually fare well in a collision directly with another vehicle or other inanimate object.
 Two, while I understand the feeling of freedom on a motorcycle, a person’s head is not designed to endure trauma very well.
-When trauma occurs to the head, serious injuries such as paralysis, brain damage and death are likely.
+When trauma occurs to the head, serious injuries such as paralysis, brain damage, and death are likely.
 Motorcycle helmets help in reducing the severity of the injury.

-Let me be clear—a helmet does not make the rider impervious to crashes just as seatbelt in a car will not prevent all injuries—its goal is reduction in severity of injuries.
+Let me be clear—a helmet does not make the rider impervious to crashes just as a seatbelt in a car will not prevent all injuries—its goal is to reduce the severity of injuries.
 Maybe human beings were never meant to travel at high rates of speed on a motorcycle or in a car?
 But the fact of modern-day society is that we DO.
-Why wouldn’t we want to make travel as safe as possible by wearing a helmet, strapping our children in safety seats and wearing our seatbelts?
-In my line of work, I see victims of tragic accidents including car accidents, truck accidents and motorcycle accidents.
-Each horrible experience of our clients involving a motor vehicle accident reminds me to be more and more safety conscious in order to avoid
+Why wouldn’t we want to make travel as safe as possible by wearing a helmet, strapping our children in safety seats, and wearing our seatbelts?
+In my line of work, I see victims of tragic accidents, including car accidents, truck accidents, and motorcycle accidents.
+Each horrible experience of our clients involving a motor vehicle accident reminds me to be more and more safety-conscious.

-Generally, if you are involved in a motorcycle accident. your injuries are serious.
-Some claim motorcycle helmets increase the odds of a neck injury in a collision, but this is similiar to the arguement by car drivers of being trapped by a seatbelt after a car accident.
+Generally, if you are involved in a motorcycle accident, your injuries are serious.
+Some claim motorcycle helmets increase the odds of a neck injury in a collision, but this is similar to the argument by car drivers of being trapped by a seatbelt after a car accident.
 These “concerns” are secondary to the real problem—initial crash survival.
 Statistics do show that helmets help reduce head injuries by a considerable difference.